A progress dashboard outlining Metropolitan’s progress on addressing recommendations from the

 4/23

-Annually share the results of its demographics analyses with various management groups as well as recruitment staff.
+To ensure that responsible parties have the information they need to make improvements, by June 2022 MWD should annually share the results of its demographic analyses with its various management groups as well as its recruitment staff.

 6/22